A Euclidean Distance Matrix Model for Convex Clustering: EDM Model for Clustering

 \section{EDM Model for Clustering}

-In this part, we will propose the EDM model for clustering.
-In section \ref{sec:2.1}, we will first present the SON convex clustering model.
+In this part, we will propose the EDM model for clustering based on the SON model.
+In section \ref{sec:2.1}, we will briefly review the SON convex clustering model studied in \cite{Hocking}.
 In section \ref{sec:2.2}, we will reformulate the SON model by EDM, leading to the EDM model for clustering.
+In section \ref{sec2.3}, we establish the exact recovery property under proper conditions.